tchayintr/chart-parser/README.md

         convert table anymore.
 It seems to be the most general version which you can use for parsing a sentence under a grammar.

+   chart-th version:
+	This program parses a sentence under a grammar given in 'gram/gram.th'.
+        The tables are denoted in 'src/trancat-th.c' and 'src/trancat-th.h'.

+   chartill-th version:
+    This program is an extension of chart-th version to parse

  * How to change a grammar and What is the form of input sentences ?

    == Chart and Chartill version ==